fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/Add-AzureVhd.md

 # Add-AzureVhd

 ## SYNOPSIS
-Uploads a VHD file from an on-premise computer to a blob in a cloud storage account in azure_2.
+Uploads a VHD file from an on-premise computer to a blob in a cloud storage account in Azure.

 ## SYNTAX